neurodebian/neurodebian/sandbox/survey.rst

 ``checkboxes (limited set of available software; slow admin response; ...)``

 Virtualization
 --------------

-Do you use it:
+Do you use it? ``yes, no``

 IF
 ~~

 What solution: ``multi select vbox, vmware, kvm, xem, qemu`` On what host system: ``detailed list``
-With what client system ``detailed list``
+With what guest system ``detailed list``

-Why do you use it:
+Why do you use it: ``multi select``

-Otherwise incompatible with my system
+  - Otherwise software incompatible with my system
-Flexible snapshots
+  - Flexible snapshots
-Portable
+  - Portable (test developed software across platforms)

 What fraction of computing task do you do in a VM?

+Do you do computing on clusters?
+Do you do computing in a cloud?

 Software usage
 --------------

 What software are you using in your research?

+?
+Do you use real-time Linux kernel? if yes, which: ``multi select RTAI, Xenomai, RT_Linux``

 General purpose computing
 ~~~~~~~~~~~~~~~~~~~~~~~~~